-With various penile enhancement procedures performed worldwide, researching the right procedure can be challenging for men who seek penile enhancement with safe and permanent results.
+With various penile enhancement procedures performed worldwide, researching the right procedure can be challenging for men who seek penile enhancement with demonstrated results.
 The Phalloplasty FAQs section of our website provides an extensive collection of questions we receive and which are answered by Dr. Elist and his staff based on their vast experience with penile enhancement procedures.
 We receive numerous calls and e-mails on a daily basis from men who are looking to find answers to their questions about penile enhancement procedures.

 Patients seeking solutions for a small penis size frequently have a distorted view of what they actually have.
 In these instances, psychological counseling may prove helpful.